Nach Baliye 9: #NachFever Is On! Anita Hassanandani, Urvashi Dholakia & Vishal Singh Go Club-hopping

 Makers Have Kept Details Under Wraps

 A source close to the production was quoted by Pinkvilla as saying, "This season the audience will get to see a battle between the ex-couples and some current ones.
 The makers have kept all the contestants and shoot details under complete wraps - only revealing minimalist details about the contestant."
+(Image Source: Star Plus)

 The Source Adds…